ammarahm-ed/react-native-actions-sheet/README.md

 ## Props

 #### `ref`
-Renders a custom component inside the ActionSheet.
+Assigns a ref to ActionSheet component to use methods.

 | Type | Required |
 | ---- | -------- |